ogobrecht/ogobrecht.github.io.sources/content/posts/2018/plex-plsql-export-utilities.md

 tags: [project, oracle, apex, plsql, version-control]
 lang: en
 publishdate: 2018-08-26
-lastmod: 2019-03-01 20:01:00
+lastmod: 2019-06-26 21:49:00
 ---

+> UPDATE 2019-06-26 regarding PLEX v2.0.0: PLEX can now be installed and used without an APEX installation.
+However, to export an APEX app you need APEX 5.1.4 or higher installed on your system.
+Without APEX your PLEX package has no options for an app export because of conditional compilation.
+You are still able to export your schema DDL and table data.
+Hope this helps some folks out there -- Ottmar

 PLEX is a standalone PL/SQL package with export utilities.
-It was created to be able to quickstart version control for existing (APEX) apps and depends on APEX 5.1.4 or later for APEX_EXPORT and APEX_ZIP.
+It was created to be able to quickstart version control for existing (APEX) apps.
 It currently has two main functions called __BackApp__ and __Queries_to_CSV__.
 Queries_to_CSV is used by BackApp as a helper function, but its functionality is also useful as a standalone.
 This post is all about BackApp, which has the following features:

 - Export the app definition of an APEX app (splitted files and optional single SQL file)
 - Export all object DDL from the current schema
 - Export table data into CSV files
 - Provide basic script templates for export/import of whole app for DEV, TEST and PROD
 - Everything in a (hopefully) nice directory structure ready to use with version control
-- Return value is a file collection of type apex_t_export_files for further processing
+- Return value is a file collection of type plex.tab_export_files (it was apex_t_export_files before PLEX version 2) for further processing
   - Each file in the collection is represented by a record with two columns
     - `name` of type VARCHAR2(255), which is in fact the file path
     - `contents` of type CLOB
   - You can optionally zip the file collection with the helper function `to_zip`
-  - Also see the [APEX_EXPORT][apex_export] package and my previous post on [how to handle the apex_t_export_files type returned by the APEX_EXPORT package with SQL*Plus][prev_post]
+  - Also see the my previous post on [how to handle the apex_t_export_files type returned by the APEX_EXPORT package with SQL*Plus][prev_post]

 Getting Started
 ----------------

-1. [Download the latest code][plex_download] - depends on APEX 5.1.4 or later because we use APEX_EXPORT and APEX_ZIP
+1. [Download the latest code][plex_download]
-1. Compile these two files in your desired schema - could also be a central tools schema, don't forget `grant execute on plex to xxx`
+1. Run the provided install script `plex_install.sql` (provides compiler flags) in your desired schema - could also be a central tools schema, don't forget `grant execute on plex to xxx`
-  - `PLEX.pks`
-  - `PLEX.pkb`
 1. Startup your favorite SQL Tool, connect to your app schema and fire up the following query:

 ```sql